 Saint John is one of the oldest chartered cities in Canada.
 It is a port city, mostly comprised of neighborhoods, situated in the Bay of Fundy in New Brunswick.
 As a port city, the most popular livelihood activities in Saint John are fisheries and building ships.
 What makes this culturally diverse city more alive are the music, arts, pub, and restaurant scenes, especially in the uptown area.
 Saint John has historic popular attractions mostly frequented by the locals and tourists such as Saint John City Market, Imperial Theater, Prince William Street, New Brunswick Museum, and many more.
 In 2007, Saint John was named as the happiest city in Canada.
 If you want to experience priceless happiness, visit Saint John.

-Recommended Stay: At least 2 nights Must See`s: New Brunswick Museum, Irving Nature Park, Rockwood Park, Saint John Jewish Historical Museum, Jones Gallery, Wolastoq Park and much more.
+Visit the New Brunswick Museum, Irving Nature Park, Rockwood Park, Saint John Jewish Historical Museum, Jones Gallery, Wolastoq Park and much more. -

 Charlottetown (Prince Edward)